tonklable/Animation/README.md

 Mr.Dinosaur can jump and stoop.
 What he is going to do depends on the obstacle he meets.
 He jumps when a cactus is released, as he stoops when a pterodactyl is released.
 Mr.Dinosaur is illustrated by a set of number 5.
-The appearance of Mr.Dino- saur in each frame is assigned to the ”chosen” list indicating by the number of the frame and input.
+The appearance of Mr.Dinosaur in each frame is assigned to the ”chosen” list indicating by the number of the frame and input.
 If the input is 1, Mr.Dinosaur needs to jump over the cactus.
 The cactus reaches Mr.Dinosaur in frame 15 and leaves in frame 22, so the chosen list is set to shift up after frame 14 and shift down after frame 22.
 Shifting up is coded by using for-loop in each index of the list; the value from the next index is assigned to the index before, and shifting down is an inverse of shifting up.
 Therefore, the chosen list is assigned for each frame.
-Moreover, if the input is 2, Mr.Dinosaur needs to stoop under the ptero- dactyl.
+Moreover, if the input is 2, Mr.Dinosaur needs to stoop under the pterodactyl.
 The pterodactyl reaches Mr.Dinosaur between frames 14 and 25, so the chosen list is changed to the stooping list in this interval.
 Hence, the chosen list is set to be used in the next frame.